swcarpentry/python-second-language/python_profiler.md

 def primes (n):
     ...
 ```
+A decorator is a way of 'wrapping' a function so as to give it some additional capabilities.
+In this case, we are adding the ability to be profiled to the primes function.

-This tells the profiler to profile this function.
+Here, the `@profile` decorator tells the profiler to profile this function.
 If you have multiple functions in your script then add the `@profile` decorator in front of each of them.

 Save the file (as `primes.py`)